 With that said, a child victim may be entitled to fair compensation.
 Their losses may be similar to adults who suffer injuries in a car accident.

 Losses that a Child May Receive Compensation For

-Children and infants may receive coverage for any losses they suffer from a car accident.
+Children and infants may receive coverage for any losses from a car accident.
 The following types of losses may apply to a child victim.

 Pain and Suffering